Worms Crazy Golf

-Worms Crazy Golf is a 2011 action game developed by Team17.
+Worms Crazy Golf is a 2011 sports game developed by Team17.
 A sequel to the mobile-exclusive Worms Golf, the game uses the basic framework of the Worms series as the foundation for a 2D golf title.

 Gameplay

 The game utilizes a side-on two-dimensional playfield, as in the core Worms series.
 The goal is to putt a ball from the starting point on the map to the hole in as few turns (or strokes) as possible.
 There are also coins to be collected on each map which can be used to purchase unlockables including costumes, golf clubs and balls.
-Additionally there are Sheep on the field that can be caused to explode by the ball, and weapon crates containing perks and utilities.
-The game does not feature online play of any kind.
+Additionally, there are greenskeeper worms and sheep on the field that can explode when hit by the ball, and weapon crates containing perks and utilities.
+For some reason, the game does not feature online play of any kind.

 Aesthetically, the game draws from the third 2D generation of the Worms series, specifically Worms 2: Armageddon and Worms Reloaded.
-To celebrate the release of Worms Crazy Golf a golf-themed terrain style was added to the Microsoft Windows version of Worms Reloaded as free DLC.
+To celebrate the release of Worms Crazy Golf, a golf-themed terrain style was added to the Microsoft Windows version of Worms Reloaded via update.